V. Srinivasan: Education

 Srinivasan received his Bachelor of Technology degree in Mechanical Engineering from the Indian Institute of Technology Madras, in 1966.
 He completed his bachelor's degree with the highest distinction possible, President of India Gold Medalist.
-He received his Master of Science and Ph.D degrees from Carnegie Mellon University, Graduate School of Industrial Administration in 1971.
+He received his Master of Science and PhD degrees from Carnegie Mellon University, Graduate School of Industrial Administration in 1971.

 Research

 Srinivasan's early research was in operations research, in particular, on transportation and related problems.
 He is well known for his contributions to conjoint analysis.
 In fact, the name conjoint analysis was coined by him and the late Prof. Paul Green in their 1978 Journal of Consumer Research paper.
 He co-developed the LINMAP and ASEMAP estimation methods for conjoint analysis.
 He is also known for his contributions to the theory of salesforce compensation plans, measurement of brand equity, optimal product positioning, and market structuring (the nature of substitutability among brands in a product category).